Andrew Gray (politician): Life and career

 In 2022, Gray defeated Scott Kohlhaas, Jordan Harary and Paul Bauer in the general election for the 20th district of the Alaska House of Representatives, winning 54 percent of the votes.
-He succeeded Zack Fields.
-He assumed office in 2023.
+He succeeded Ivy Spohnholz.
+He is the first openly gay man elected to the Alaska Legislature.
+He assumed office in 2023, and was re-elected in 2024.
+Gray serves as a member of the House Majority Coalition, Chair of House Judiciary Committee, Co-Chair of the House Joint Armed Services Committee, and as a member of House Health & Social Services Committee, and House Military & Veterans' Affairs Committee.